Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/senior-cat-scratching-solutions-for-arthritic-paws.md

 Arthritis is inflammation of the joints that causes pain, stiffness, and reduced mobility.
 In cats, it most commonly affects the elbows, hips, knees, and spine.
 The condition develops gradually over time, often going unnoticed in its early stages because cats are masters at hiding pain.
 As arthritis progresses, the cartilage that cushions joints wears away, causing bones to rub against each other.
 This creates inflammation and pain, especially during movement.
 Even simple activities like jumping, stretching, or scratching can become uncomfortable.
 ### How arthritis affects scratching
-Scratching requires complex joint movement—extending the legs, flexing the spine, putting weight on limbs, and coordinating multiple muscle groups.
+Scratching requires complex joint movementextending the legs, flexing the spine, putting weight on limbs, and coordinating multiple muscle groups.
 For an arthritic cat, these movements can be painful or difficult.
 You might notice your senior cat:
 - Scratching less frequently than before
 - Avoiding tall scratching posts they used to love
 - Showing hesitation before starting to scratch
 - Choosing lower surfaces or scratching while lying down
-- Vocalizing or seeming uncomfortable during scratching These changes aren't behavioral problems—they're your cat adapting to physical limitations.
+- Vocalizing or seeming uncomfortable during scratching These changes aren't behavioral problemsthey're your cat adapting to physical limitations.
 ### The importance of continued scratching
 Even with arthritis, scratching remains essential for your cat's health.
 It helps:
 - Remove dead nail sheaths to prevent overgrowth
 - Maintain joint flexibility and muscle tone
 - Mark territory through scent and visual marks
 - Relieve stress and provide emotional comfort
 The goal isn't to stop scratching but to make it comfortable and accessible.
-Your senior cat still needs to scratch—they just need accommodations to do so safely.
+Your senior cat still needs to scratchthey just need accommodations to do so safely.

 ## Choosing the right scratching surfaces